 On the other hand, research into the use of cannabis as a viable alternative treatment for ADHD has showed encouraging results.
 THC, which stands for delta-9-tetrahydrocannabinol, is one of the primary components of marijuana.
 Studies have shown that THC raises dopamine levels in the brain, which can assist people with ADHD improve their ability to concentrate and pay attention.

 Researchers showed that cannabis usage was related with a significant reduction in hyperactivity/impulsivity, inattention, and oppositional behaviors in adults with ADHD.
 The findings were published in the Journal of Drug Use & Abuse.
-THC was found to lessen symptoms of hyperactivity and impulsivity in children with ADHD, according to a study that was published in the Journal of Psychopharmacology.

-It is important to keep in mind that cannabis may not be appropriate treatment for all people who have ADHD.
-Moreover, there is the possibility that using cannabis may result in unwanted side effects, such as impaired short-term memory and the development of an addiction.
 Cannabis, on the other hand, may be an option to take into consideration for people who have not been helped by conventional medicines or who are looking for a more natural substitute.

-It is essential that you discuss the possibility of utilizing cannabis as a treatment for your attention deficit hyperactivity disorder (ADHD) with your primary care physician and get a medical marijuana card if doing so is permissible in your state.
 You can decide whether or not cannabis is a therapy choice that is both safe and effective for you with the assistance of a skilled healthcare physician, who can also assist you in developing a personalized treatment plan.

-Even though additional research is required to completely understand the advantages and disadvantages of utilizing cannabis as a treatment for ADHD, preliminary studies reveal that it may be effective.
 If you are battling with the symptoms of ADHD and are thinking about using cannabis as a therapy option, you should be sure to consult with your healthcare professional first to determine whether or not it is acceptable and safe for you to do so.

 Marijuana and ADHD Studies